dennispeld/time-on-mars/README.md

 `docker-compose up`

-This should build docker images and containers and run them.
 Now, open your browser, and type http://localhost:8001/api/doc.
 That should open a swagger page with simple visualization of the API with only one GET method.
 Now, click on "Try it out" button and execute some date time values, for example:
 - 24.06.2019